 The offer may lapse if both parties do not sign the grant agreement within this time.
 Under certain circumstances, we may extend this period.
 We base the approval of your grant on the information you provide in your application.
-We will review any required changes to these details to ensure they do not impact the project as approved by the Program Delegate.
+We will review any required changes to these details to ensure they do not impact the project as approved by the Head of the Australian Space Agency.